SE3D: Building a radiative transfer emulator to fit panchromatic resolved galaxy observations with 3D models of dust and stars: Discussion

 In future work, we plan to exploit {\tt SE3D} to gain insight on the evolution of star-dust geometries and the development of stellar population gradients in galaxies across cosmic time.
 A relevant question in this context remains when and in which galaxies signatures of inside-out growth \citep[e.g.,][]{Tacchella2018} versus an outside-in propagation of star formation \citep[e.g.,][]{Tadaki2017a} are picked up.

-In the following, we first elaborate on the way dust reddening and attenuation are decoupled in our approach (Section\ \ref{sec:decouple}).
+In the following, we first elaborate on the way dust reddening and attenuation are decoupled in our approach (Section\ \ref{sec:decouple}), followed by a discussion on some caveats of the {\tt SE3D} approach (Section\ \ref{sec:caveats}).
 We then zoom out to take a broader look at potential alternative ML approaches to bridge the gap between direct observables and physical properties (Section\ \ref{sec:alternative}).